 Request for Proposal

-- Partnership with Jumpstart, a thought-leader in early childhood education, in a national campaign celebrating early literacy and the power of reading
+- A partnership with Jumpstart, a thought-leader in early childhood education, in a national campaign celebrating early literacy and the power of reading

-- Increased exposure of campaign book, publisher, and author via national media outreach and social media (1 Million+ impressions)
+- Increased exposure for the campaign book, publisher, and author via national media outreach and social media (1 million+ impressions)